9117KET/9117KET/README.md

 - 👋 Hi, I’m @9117KET
 - 👀 I’m a computer science student at Jacobs University (Now known as Constructor University)
 - 🌱 Currently learning and applying C/Cpp, Python, ADS
-- 💞️ I’m working on my foundation, the "KET Foundation."
+- 💞️ I’m working on my startup, the "KET Foundation."
 - 📫 How to reach me kinlotangiri911@gmail.com
 -